pjjonesnz/saveMyForm.jquery/README.md

 #### `addPathToName: false`

 If set to true this adds the website page's pathname to the name of the form to distinguish it from other forms with the same id or name on your website.
-Note: If you handle the validation server-side and you are sibmitting to a different url then set this to false and use the forms id, name or formName option to differentiate it.
+Note: If you handle the validation server-side and you are submitting to a different url then set this to false and use the forms id, name or formName option to differentiate it.

 #### `addPathLength: -255`

-The length of the pathname to add to the formName when distinguishing it from froms on other pages of your website.
+The length of the pathname to add to the formName when distinguishing it from forms on other pages of your website.
 Setting to a negative value is preferred so that it uses the last part of the pathname rather than the first.

 #### `loadInputs: true`

 True by default to allow the form to automatically reload form data if it is present in localStorage.
 Set this to false if the form data is being re-populated by a server-side script after the form has been submitted.
 (Used in combination with the 'resetOnSubmit' option.)
-If set to false it will update any futher changes to the data in a field but won't initially load the data from localStorage.
+If set to false it will update any further changes to the data in a field but won't initially load the data from localStorage.

 #### `resetOnSubmit: true`